-PhD Programs in Technology
+PhD Programs in Technology in Raleigh

 PhD in Technology Programs examine many facets of the behind-the-scenes advanced technologies that define modern business and industry.
 Individuals who pursue a Doctorate in Technology work to develop competency in interdisciplinary research as they explore a technical area in-depth.
 With the availability of disciplines to choose from, candidates could zero in on an area that aligns with their goals—then, through coursework and inquiry, study to learn how to think critically and communicate effectively.

 PhD in Technology: Overview